SKyletoft/cflisp/readme.md

 The rust standard library (not in this repo, but used in binary releases) is licensed under MIT terms.

 The cflisp-web interface is proprietary.

+Digiflisp and FLISP are owned by Göteborgs Mikrovaror AB